Muhsabrys/Transcribing-Long-Youtube-Videos/README.md

 ## ✍️ Author

-This project was assembled for efficient Arabic (and multilingual) speech transcription from long-form YouTube videos using modern open-source tools by **Muhammad S. Abdo**
+This project was assembled for efficient multilingual speech transcription from long-form YouTube videos using modern open-source tools by **Muhammad S. Abdo**